The Constitution of the Student Polity

 - General Elections are permanent and regular elections which determine Officers and Delegates for their respective terms.

-- At any polling place that votes are being taken, the Polity Attorney must display a list of all candidates who have announced their candidacy prior to the day of the election.
+- At any polling place where votes are being taken, the Polity Attorney must display a list of all candidates who have announced their candidacy according to the deadline set by the Polity Attorney.

 - Upperclassman Delegate elections shall take place and conclude no later than the Friday after the first Monday seminar of a new academic year.